Serfies/serfies.github.io/_posts/2025-05-23-can-ai-be-your-career-sherpa.md

 ---
 layout: post
-title: The Algorithmic Mentor: Can AI Be Your Career Sherpa?
+title: The Algorithmic Mentor, can AI Be Your Career Sherpa?
 subtitle: The moral dilemma of using AI as your career mentor.
 gh-repo: serfies/serfies.github.io
 gh-badge: [star, fork, follow]